weihevt/E2ICIpalboAZD/README.md

 ***(7).E2ICIpalboAZD_par()***\
 This function provides the parameter values used in the ODE model, corresponding to Supplementary Table 2.
-It also relates to the ./mat/PAR.mat file, which save the current fitted parameter values.
-The values listed here may not always be updated using the values in the ./mat/PAR.mat, but they correspond one-to-one, and the parameters from ./mat/PAR.mat are the ones actually used.
+It also relates to the ./mat/PAR.mat file, which saves the current fitted parameter values.
+The values listed here may not always be updated using the values in the _code/mat/PAR.mat_, but they correspond one-to-one, and the parameters from _code/mat/PAR.mat_ are the ones actually used.